A New Kind of Love – How Jesus Changed Everything L-O-V-E. Four letters. And yet, all wrapped up in those four little letters is a…

 Join me in looking at Psalms 19.
 As we dissect this passage, may it break down our walls and convince us to come running back into His open arms!

-We are redeemed!
+Redeemed By the Blood – 9 Verses that Celebrate Jesus We are redeemed!
 Am I right?
-We have so much to celebrate in our home this Easter season!
-Sure, the past few years have been…
+We have so much to celebrate in our home…